 against the rise in Asian hate crimes by publishing an open letter

 in the Wall Street Journal and rallying thousands of leaders to sign in support including President George Bush, Andre Iguodala, and CEOs of Google, LinkedIn, Foot Locker and hundreds of others.
-Dave sensed a lack of community for founders of East Asian descent and started Asian American Founders Circle in 2011.
+Dave sensed a lack of community for founders of East and Southeast Asian descent and started Asian American Founders Circle in 2011.
 Inspired by his fellow founders, he wanted to do more for the next generation and pay it forward by investing in them.
 Thus Hyphen Capital was born